Georg Friedrich Zundel

-The following year, Zundel married Paula Bosch, daughter of the industrialist Robert Bosch, whom he had known (and once portrayed) since she had been a child.
+The following year, Zundel married the much younger Paula Bosch, daughter of the industrialist Robert Bosch, whom he had known (and once portrayed) since she had been a child.
 The couple moved into a farmhouse on a hill, the so-called "Berghof", near Tübingen, which Zundel himself had designed in 1921, and which had been financed by Robert Bosch for his daughters.
 He started to work as a farmer, painting occasionally, with the focus on idealistic and Christian motives.
 Paula's and his son Georg (later a famous physical chemist and philanthropist) was born in 1931.

 Zundel died in Stuttgart in 1948 and was buried at Tübingen's Stadtfriedhof (site of the graves of Friedrich Hölderlin and Ludwig Uhland).

 His widow Paula and her sister Margarete Fischer-Bosch founded Tübingen's now most famous museum, the Kunsthalle Tübingen, in honour of Zundel, in 1971.